Axis of Resistance: Members

-Hezbollah, a Shi'ite Islamist group founded to fight Israel's invasion of Lebanon in 1982, is the network's most prominent member.
+Hezbollah, a Shia Islamist group founded to fight Israel's invasion of Lebanon in 1982, is the network's most prominent member.
 Other significant participants include Hamas, Palestinian Islamic Jihad, the Yemenite Houthi movement, and several Shi'ite militias in Iraq and Syria.
 Until the fall of the Assad regime in 2024, Syria has been the only state member beside Iran, hosting fighters trained and recruited by Iran.

 Iran

-Ali Khamenei, who has served as the Supreme Leader of Iran since 1989, has repeatedly defined the Islamic Republic government as a "resistance government" (i.e., against Western and Israeli influence).
+Ali Khamenei, who served as the Supreme Leader of Iran from 1989 until 2026, repeatedly defined the Islamic Republic government as a "resistance government" (i.e., against Western and Israeli influence).

 Qasem Soleimani played an important role in Iran's battle with ISIS in Iraq.
 He has been described as the focal point for bringing together Kurdish and Shia forces for the war against ISIS.
 Soleimani's achievements led to the creation of an axis of Shia influence throughout the Middle East centered on Iran.

 During a meeting with Cuban president Miguel Díaz-Canel in December 2023, Khamenei said that the political and economic potentials of Iran and Cuba should be used to form a coalition against the "bullying" of United States and its Western allies, in order to adopt a "common and effective position" on important global issues such as the Palestinian issue.

 Hezbollah

 Hezbollah was founded by Lebanese clerics to fight Israel's invasion of Lebanon in 1982.
 The group is an influential political actor in Lebanon, shares the Shiite Islam ideology of Iran.
 It has increased its attacks on Israeli targets on the Lebanon-Israel border almost daily since the start of Gaza war on October 7, 2023, in order to stop Israel from attacking Gaza, sparking the heaviest exchange of fire between the adversaries since full-scale war in 2006.
 Iran was Hezbollah's chief supplier of arms.
 In a direct reference to the axis of resistance, Hezbollah leader, Sheikh Naim Qassem, said in December 2024 that since the fall of the Assad regime, "Hezbollah has lost the military supply route through Syria at this stage, but this loss is a detail in the resistance's work."
-The group's Unit 3800 was responssible for training and providing strategic aid to militant groups in Iraq and Yemen.
+The group's Unit 3800 was responsible for training and providing strategic aid to militant groups in Iraq and Yemen.